Sheldon Neeley: Flint Mayor

 Neeley ran for Flint Mayor in 2007.
 When questioned by The Flint Journal, Neeley identified public safety and economic development as key issues in the 2007 mayoral race.
 On August 2, Neeley received endorsements from both Sisters United and the Afro-American Police League.
-Neeley was eliminated in Flint’s nonpartisan primary election.
+Neeley was eliminated in Flint's nonpartisan primary election.
 In October, after then-mayor and candidate for re-election Don Williamson used a photo which featured Neeley in campaign material, the councilman threatened to sue Williamson.
-Williamson won re-election as Flint’s mayor in November.
+Williamson won re-election as Flint's mayor in November.

 Neeley ran for Flint Mayor again in 2009.
 Neeley stressed the importance of economic development during his campaign.
-He was eliminated in Flint’s nonpartisan primary election.
+He was eliminated in Flint's nonpartisan primary election.

 Neeley announced his candidacy for Flint Mayor in April 2019.
 In the city’s August 6 nonpartisan primary election, Neeley faced Greg Eason, Don Pfeiffer, and incumbent Karen Weaver.
-Neeley and Weaver advanced to Flint’s general mayoral election after receiving 3,586 votes and 3,815 votes, respectively.
+Neeley and Weaver advanced to Flint's general mayoral election after receiving 3,586 votes and 3,815 votes, respectively.
 Over the course of the 2019 election cycle, Neeley raised $23,465 while Weaver raised $299,738.
-After a number of Flint residents alleged ballot mishandling, Neeley personally requested that the State of Michigan oversee Flint’s mayoral election.
-Neeley’s request was denied.
-In the November 5th general election, Neeley won 7,082 votes to Weaver’s 6,877, and Neeley was elected as Flint’s mayor.
+After a number of Flint residents alleged ballot mishandling, Neeley personally requested that the State of Michigan oversee Flint's mayoral election.
+Neeley's request was denied.
+In the November 5th general election, Neeley won 7,082 votes to Weaver’s 6,877, and Neeley was elected as Flint's mayor.

-On February 2, 2022, the Flint Journal published an article stating that Neeley disclosed his intention to run for re-election as Flint’s mayor to the paper on January 31.
+On February 2, 2022, the Flint Journal published an article stating that Neeley had disclosed his intention to run for re-election as Flint's mayor to the paper on January 31.
 On May 28, 2022, Governor Whitmer announced her endorsement of Neeley for Mayor of Flint.
 Neeley received 4,943 votes (48.8% of those cast) in Flint's nonpartisan primary election held on August 2.
 Former Flint Mayor Karen Weaver was runner-up in the 2022 primary, receiving 4,062 votes (40.1%).
-In the Flint Mayoral general election on November 8, Neeley netted 11,692 votes, winning a second term as Flint’s mayor.
+In the Flint mayoral general election on November 8, Neeley netted 11,692 votes, winning a second term as Flint's mayor.
 Weaver garnered 10,411 votes.
-Neeley’s re-election campaign spending reached a total of $166,000.
+Neeley's re-election campaign spending reached a total of $166,000.

 Policies

-Neeley's main priorities since his election as Mayor of Flint have been affordable housing, education, small businesses, youth outreach, environmental protections, law enforcement, and public safety.